datavis2020/datavis2020.github.io/tutorials.md

 ## T4: Storyboarding (week 8)

-Create a storyboard and narrative around your visualzation projct.
-This tutorial should happen in groups.
+The tutorial will start with a brief introduction into data comics and storyboarding.
+Your task is to create a storyboard and narrative around your visualzation projct.
+In this tutorial, you will work in groups.

-__Analysis__
+__Problem analysis__
-* What is your goal and take-home message?
+* What is your take-home message? (--> "Insight")
+* What do you want people to do? (--> "Action")
-* Who is your audience and why should they care?
+* Who is your audience?
+* Why do they care? (--> "Curiosity")
 * What does your audience know about the topic?
+* What does your audience know about visualization and data analysis?

+__Narration__
+* Write down the main points in a small story
+This structure will help:
+* Beginning
+  * what is topic?
+  * What is my data?
+  * why does that matter?
+* Middle
   * Which facts do you need to communicate?
-* What does your audience know about visualization and data analysis?

-__Story__
-* Script a brief narration for your topic
+  * Which visualizations do I need?
+  * How can I explain each visualization?
+* End
+  * summary of important findings
+  * take-home message
+  * Call to action, if requires

 __Design__
-* Create a
+* Create either:
-   * storyboard, e.g., for a data comic or video,
+   * a storyboard,
-   * plan the layout for an infographic,
+   * the layout for an infographic,
-   * plan design and interaction for an interactive
+   * design + interaction for an interactive application

-   * ...
+* walk the entire group through your findings.

 ## T5: Atelier (week 10)